CateDunn/WeatherDashboard/README.md

     -add city searched for to query URL (searchedCity variable) -display city in search history - yes
-        -set the number of cities to be displayed -save city to local storage - only saving the most recent -display city to the right box - yes
+        -set the number of cities to be displayed -save city to local storage - only saving the most recent?
+    -display city to the right box - yes
         -format city box

+WHEN I view current weather conditions for that city THEN I am presented with the
+    - set up API call - yes
+        get call to work with the city that has been typed in
-WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+    - determine the attributes of the response needed & location city name - "name" the date an icon representation of weather conditions - "icon" the temperature - "temp" (convert to Farenheit) the humidity - "humidity" the wind speed - "wind" . "speed" the UV index
-    -determine the attributes of the response needed -display them in html
+     -display them in html

 WHEN I view the UV index
 THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe